 A CPU is the heart of a computer that performs all the actions and executes programs.
 The main component of a CPU is the processing unit or core.
 It is responsible for reading and executing all the actions and programs.

 One core can perform one single task at a time.
 Modern CPU contains multiple cores in it.
 The operating system distributes all the tasks among the cores to ensure balance and smooth performance.
+However, don’t get confused between CPU Cores and logical processors.
+They are two distinct things.

 A CPU can contain one or more processing units or cores.
 If there are multiple tasks for a single core, it has to execute one and jump to the next task, which is more time-consuming.
 Multiple cores are essential when it comes to a lot of tasks.